dcloudio/hbuilderx-extension-docs/en/Tutorial/OfflineInstall.md

 ## `Notes`

-If 'node_modules' is not available in the plug-in, you need to manually run' NPM install '
+If "node_modules" does not exist in the plugin, you have to manually run "NPM install".